ctpickard/SSAC-2017-/README.md

 The data comes in a zip file with extension 7z, which stands for [7zip](http://www.7-zip.org/).
 It looks like Scott was right about it being built for Windows, but it can also be used from the command line from Macs, apparently.
 Here is one such [link](http://7zx.updatestar.com/) (untried by me).

 I remember having difficulty figuring out what to run in the command line for the next step.
 Once it worked, though, a single command unzipped every file and stored it in the destination folder I specified.
 When I re-figure that out I will update this README.

+## Starter Link to Working with SportVU Data

+I found this [link](http://projects.rajivshah.com/sportvu/PBP_NBA_SportVu.html) on opening and working with SportVU data in R.